sboerwinkle/bounce_brawl/README.txt

 This work is released into the public domain.
-I would say, however, that if you try to monetize anything that you base off of this or not include the source code, I hope a faceless terror haunts you for the remainder of your pitiful days.
+I would say, however, that if you try to monetize anything that you base off of this, or if you fail to include the source code, I hope a faceless terror haunts you for the remainder of your pitiful days.
 I would also prefer that you keep these few lines included.
 My name is Simon Boerwinkle. fontData.h is the work of A. Schiffler - aschiffler@ferzkopp.net.
 See fontData.h for license information.